ebuchman/blog/content/posts/uoa-liquidity.md

 the banks also have tremendous networks of inside money, which form a very real medium of exchange for them, and serve as the substrate of the eurodollar system.
 These inside monies are built out of the trust generated within the banking community in its own network of debt denomination.
-What would it look like to build this kind of trust in other communities?
+To the extent that trust falters, the entire global financial system seems to face crisis.
+But what would it look like to build this kind of trust in other communities?
+Perhaps we could build a more robust and sustainable finance?

 We could thus say that the medium we use depends on where we can source both transactions and trust.
 If we can source enough trust and enough of our transactions from our collective capacity to denominate debts, we can generate inside money as a means of exchange.
-But if we cannot generate enough trust within our community, or if we need to transact outside of it, we require a higher source of trust, from an outside value store, - an outside money.
+But if we cannot generate enough trust within our community, or if we need to transact outside of it, we require a higher source of trust, from an outside value store - an outside money.

 We could also say that inside money appears as a medium of exchange based in the Unit of Account function, while outside money appears as a medium of exchange based in the Store of Value